Odeon Theatre, Hobart: The Strand Theatre

 An exceptional example of the Federation Free Classical style, the building featured an iconic checkered parapet, composite order pilasters, decorative cornices, leadlight windows and wrought iron lanterns.
 Internally, it featured seating for 1,200 people (719 in the stalls and 481 in the dress circle), a Tasmanian Blackwood staircase and dress circle, Wunderlich ceilings, three cloak rooms, immersive wall murals, as well as fixtures and fittings manufactured in Glenorchy.

 Built as a silent picture house, when The Strand Theatre opened on May 22, 1916, mayor L.H.
 Macleod declared "this is undoubtedly the finest building in Tasmania".

 The venue was equipped with state-of-the-art technology, including dimmable atmospheric lighting, early electric ticketing machines, projection equipment imported from Britain and a six-rank Wurlitzer organ, the only of its kind in Tasmania.
-The organ was operated by Ben Corrick, who also conducted The Strand Orchestra (on occasion from behind the organ's console) between 1920 and 1928.

 Located at the west end of Hobart's CBD along the busy Liverpool Street tram line and directly opposite His Majesty's Theatre, locals referred to the "west end" when visiting the pictures or theatre.
-Village Cinemas capitalised on this in 1976, naming Tasmania's first multiplex on nearby Collins Street the West End Twin.

 From 1918 to 1920, nimbyism lead to some residents demanding the government set up a Board of Censors to protect Tasmanian audiences from the "moral decay" associated with the show business world, escalating after a screening of Enlighten Thy Daughter at The Strand in 1920.
 The board was dissolved when the exhibitor complained of reduced patronage.

 The cinema was taken over by Union Theatres, remodelled and relaunched with the Marx Brothers film The Cocoanuts in 1929.
 Sound equipment was installed and the venue was colloquially referred to as the "New Strand Theatre".
-The impact of sound lead to the disbanding of The Strand Orchestra and by 1940 the Wurlitzer was out of use.
-The Strand hosted Tasmanian premieres for many Australian-made films, including Jewelled Nights (1925), which was attended by author Marie Bjelke Petersen, future-Prime Minister Joseph Lyons (then-Premier of Tasmania), Dame Enid Lyons and mayor F. D. Valentine.
-Other Tasmanian premieres included The Squatter's Daughter, with a special appearance from actress Jocelyn Howarth, A Son is Born and the Australian premiere of Wherever She Goes (1951), a film about the life Zeehan-born pianist Eileen Joyce, which was introduced by Tasmanian Premier Robert Cosgrove.